shubh56/Football-Matches-Results-Predictor/README.md

 ## ✨ Credits

-Developed by \[Your Name] as a demonstration of predictive modeling in sports analytics.
+Developed by Shubh Harde as a demonstration of predictive modeling in sports analytics.